 Sizes available: 39.4cm x 30.7cm x 6.5cm

-Dishwasher safe: Yes, but handwashing recommended
+Dishwasher-safe: Yes, but handwashing recommended

 Guarantee: Limited lifetime

-Zwilling Plus 41cm 18/10 Stainless Steel Roaster
+Zwilling Plus 41cm Stainless-Steel Roaster

-Zwilling Stainless Steel Roaster
+Zwilling Plus 41cm Stainless Steel Roaster

 Pros: